scala/scala-lang/blog/_posts/2023-08-23-goldman-sachs-leader-open-source-contributions.md

 layout: blog-detail
 post-type: blog
 by: Johanna Reichen (Scala Center)
-title: "Contribution Equals Impact: A Spotlight on Goldman Scachs - A Leader in Open Source Contributions"
+title: "Contribution Equals Impact: A Spotlight on Goldman Sachs - A Leader in Open Source Contributions"
 ---

 # Contribution Equals Impact: A Spotlight on Goldman Sachs - A Leader in Open Source Contributions